wp-plugins/step-by-step/readme.txt

 == Description ==

-Display your data in step-by-step style with images and display them on your post or pages in minutes with ease.
+Display your data step-by-step style with images and display them on your post or pages in minutes with ease.
 Keep the standard WYSIWYG content separate from your step-by-step instructions for easy editing.

-###Step by Step Features###
+###"Step by Step Features###

 * Create step-by-step instructions with ease.
 * Each step is created in its own separate module.